PaddlePaddle/PALM/examples/multi-task/README.md

 ## Example 6: Joint Training of Dialogue Intent Recognition and Slot Filling
-This task is a slot filling task.
-During training, the task uses intent determination task to assist in training slot filling model.
-The following sections detail model preparation, dataset preparation, and how to run the task.
+This example achieves the joint training ofg Dialogue Intent Recognition and Slot Filling.
+The intent recognition can be regared as a text classification task, and slot filling as sequence labeling task.
+Both classification and sequence labeling have been built-in in PaddlePALM.

 ### Step 1: Prepare Pre-trained Models & Datasets

-#### Pre-trianed Model
+#### Pre-trained Model

-The pre-training model of this mission is: [ERNIE-v2-en-base](https://github.com/PaddlePaddle/PALM/tree/r0.3-api).
+We prepare [ERNIE-v2-en-base](https://github.com/PaddlePaddle/PALM/tree/r0.3-api) as our pre-trained model for this example.

-Make sure you have downloaded the required pre-training model in the current folder.
+Make sure you have downloaded `ERNIE` to current folder.

 #### Dataset

-This task uses the `Airline Travel Information System` dataset.
+Here we use `Airline Travel Information System` dataset as our testbed.

 Download dataset:
 ```shell
 python download.py